Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

 tensorflow/serving &
 ```

-The model can be reached at the following API URL:
+This will instantiate a server on port 8501 and the model can then be accessed at:

 ```
 http://localhost:8501/v1/models/cartoons-photos
 ```

-and should return something like this:
+The ```GET``` response to this call should return something like this:

 ```
 {